Shark fin soup: Ethical and environmental concerns

 In Canada, the Vancouver city council decided to work towards creating a ban to preserve shark species.
 Toronto joined other regional municipalities in adopting a shark fin ban on 13 October 2011.
 The Ontario Superior Court of Justice overturned the Toronto bylaw, as it was outside the powers of the city.
 Calgary banned shark fin soup on 16 July 2012, but in May 2013 shelved the bylaw indefinitely.

 On 2 July 2012, the State Council of the People's Republic of China declared that shark fin soup can no longer be served at official banquets.
 This ban may take up to three years to take effect because of the social significance of the dish in Chinese culture.

 The marine conservation organization Bite-Back has campaigned against the sale of shark fin soup in Britain.
 On the back of its campaigning, the London-based Michelin-starred Chinese restaurant Hakkasan agreed to stop selling the soup.
 High-profile names such as Gordon Ramsay, Hugh Fearnley-Whittingstall, and Charles Clover, author of The End of the Line: How Overfishing Is Changing the World and What We Eat, have lent their support to the charity's 'Hacked Off' campaign.
-In 2019, environmental NGO WildAid partnered with Plan B Media on a public awareness campaign to discourage sharkfin soup consumption in Taiwan.
+In 2019, environmental NGO WildAid partnered with Plan B Media on a public awareness campaign to discourage sharkfin soup consumption in Thailand.

 Imitation shark fin soup

 Imitation shark fin soup is a noodle soup often sold in small bowls by street vendors in Hong Kong, where it is a common street snack.
-It is a more ethical and affordable substitute for shark fin soup.
+It is cheaper than shark fin soup, and may be chosen based on ethical concerns.

 A popular, low-cost imitation shark fin soup (碗仔翅) made using vermicelli is widely available in Asia.
 They can also be made from cellophane noodles.
 Seafood companies in Asia later developed edible gelatinous products to imitate shark fins' qualities, commonly referred as "imitation shark fins".